jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

       (i) in the case of a person who holds an alcohol interlock licence or a zero alcohol licence, that the breath of the person who underwent the test contains alcohol; or
       (ii) in the case of a person who is apparently younger than 20, that the breath of the person who underwent the test contains alcohol; or
       (iii) in the case of any other person, that the proportion of alcohol in the breath of the person who underwent the test exceeds 250 micrograms of alcohol per litre of breath:
+    (b) in relation to the result of an oral fluid screening test, means the result of the test indicates either or both of the following:
+      (i) that the concentration level of a qualifying drug in the oral fluid of the person who underwent the test equals or exceeds the concentration level specified for that qualifying drug in a notice made under section 71G:
+      (ii) that the concentration level of a family of qualifying drugs in the oral fluid of the person who underwent the test equals or exceeds the concentration level specified for that family of qualifying drugs in a notice made under section 71G:
-    (b) in relation to the result of an oral fluid test, means the result of the test indicates that the concentration level of a qualifying drug in the oral fluid of the person who underwent the test equals or exceeds the level specified for the drug in a notice made under section 71G
+    (c) in relation to the result of analysis of a person’s oral fluid sample by an approved analyst, means the result of the analysis indicates that the concentration level of a listed qualifying drug in the oral fluid sample equals or exceeds the concentration level specified for that listed qualifying drug in a notice made under section 71GA
+  - **positive evidential threshold** has the meaning given in section 71GA(1)﻿(b)
+  - **positive screening threshold** has the meaning given in section 71G(2)﻿(b)
   - **premises** , in sections 130 and 131, includes a vehicle, rail vehicle, carriage, box, or receptacle; but does not include a dwelling or Maori reservation constituted by or under the Maori Affairs Act 1953 or Part 17 of Te Ture Whenua Maori Act 1993
   - **prescribed** means,—
     (a) in relation to a matter under this Act, prescribed by this Act or by regulations, rules, or notice made under this Act: